-The night of San Juan Valencia (or Saint John, in English is considered to be the most magical night in Valencia, celebrated on the 23rd and 24th of June.
+The night of San Juan Valencia (or "Saint John" in English) is considered to be the most magical night in Valencia, celebrated on the 23rd and 24th of June.
 This massive celebration connects people from all over the world who want to welcome the summer in good spirits.
 This date originated from Christian tradition, known as Saint John’s Eve, which was established six months before Christmas Eve.
 The Gospel of Luke states that John the Baptist was born about six months before Jesus.
 However, even with the origin being based in Christianity, the celebration in Valencia does not have a religious focus and mostly derives from pagan festivals as celebrations of Summer Equinox.
-San Juan Valencia is enriched with all sorts of rituals and traditions; read on to discover more about this summer party!
+San Juan Valencia is enriched with all sorts of rituals and traditions; read on to discover more about this famous Valencian event!

-Throughout the world, there are various rituals running during the festivals of Midsummer’s Eve—all thought to bring good luck and help to get rid of the negative energy coinciding with the summer solstice.
+Throughout the world, there are various rituals running during the festivals of Midsummer’s Eve—all thought to bring good luck and dispel negative energy coinciding with the summer solstice.
 One of the most basic rituals is to go for a swim and to make a wish at sunset.
 Many people choose midnight to wet their feet or jump over seven or nine waves (always an odd number) whilst making their wishes.
 In ancient times, bathing in the sea until they were washed by nine waves was traditional for women wishing to attain fertility.

 These are the most frequent rituals in Valencia but there are many others worldwide surrounding the solstice such as writing down the things that you want to forget and burning them in the fire, walking barefoot over the dew or even the coals from the bonfires, and waking up early to avoid sleepiness.
 In fact, those first sun rays of the day are supposed to have magical powers.